 The Wally personal finance App allows you to set budgets, track and review spending, and scan and save receipts.
 Designed to be seamless and intuitive, Wally aims to help you take control of your funds, and in the simplest way possible.
 Useful features include the ability to export data to Excel and location recognition (Wally can identify and categorise a venue for you).
 The App will also send you notifications for different events, such as when you’ve reached a goal and when an upcoming payment is imminent.

 Apps for either your phone or tablet are being created for just about anything you can think of, all with the intention of making your life simpler.
 When it comes to budgeting, the options are endless and in many cases, such as the three Apps above, they can be downloaded free of charge.
-There’s absolutely nothing standing in the way of better budgeting!

 Have you recently discovered an App that has been working wonders for your budgeting?
 Leave your answers in the feedback box below.